 Technical Overview

-While Most Bridge uses advanced technology under the hood, which you can read more about in the other pages, gere's a high-level overview of how the bridge works:
+While Most Bridge uses advanced technology under the hood, which you can read more about in the other pages, here's a high-level overview of how the bridge works:

 Key Components

-Operator Service: The glue that connects everything together, the front end, the smart contracts, the backend and the HDP module.
+Operator Service: The glue connecting the UI, smart contracts, backend, and HDP.

 How It All Works Together

-A Market Maker sees your order and sends the equivalent assets to your specified address on the destination chain.
+A Market Maker fulfills your intent by sending funds to your destination address on the destination chain.

 This process happens quickly and securely, allowing you to receive your assets on the destination chain in seconds.